 Partnership Development Manager

 - Languages: Chinese, English, Japanese, Korean

 - Growing up: Milk, bread, traditional Chinese youtiao—a deep-fried breadstick

 - Now: Rice porridge, cereal, bread

-What are the factors that affect the drive to purchase across cultures?
-This really interests me.
-Knowing that Chinese shoppers look at the "relative" deal they can get, even if the price is high; in some other countries, shoppers consider "absolute" price of a deal more important.
-With this understanding I can better help merchants develop the best offers for their target markets.
+I’m really interested in the different factors that drive people in across cultures to make a purchase decision.
+For example, I know that Chinese shoppers consider the ‘relative’ deal they can get, so that even if the price is high, the overall deal is the important consideration.
+In some other countries, the ‘absolute’ price of a deal is more important.
+Understanding cultural values like this enables me to help merchants develop the best offers for their target markets.